Thanos1716/pixel-consistency/README.md

 ## Support Me

-The best way to support me at the moment is by downloading and following my resource pack!
+The best way to support me at the moment is by downloading and following my resource packs!

 If you would like to: